KlotzAndrew/actions-per-minute-tracker/README.md

 ### Windows

-Check out the [releases here](1).
+Check out the [releases here][releases].
 You probably want the win64 version.
 1. Download the .exe file (e.g. `ActionsPerMinuteTracker-win64.exe`)
 2. Run it to start tracking
 3. See your actions per minute in the upper right corner